 – Hair texture: Is your hair extremely soft and curly, wavy, straight or coarse and tightly coiled?

-Once you’ve determined those things, you can take a look at the various methods and choose the one that will best fit your needs and personal preference.
+Once you’ve determined those things, take a look at the various methods and choose the one that best fits your needs and personal preference.

 6 of the Most Popular Methods of Locking